-The 'Optimistic' and 'Pessimistic' scenarios assume the change in FAD closure periods under CMM 2018-01 equates to a proportional increase/decrease in FAD sets (see also Appendix 1).
-Other key assumptions across stocks were that total purse seine effort remained constant (increases in FAD sets led to a decrease in free school sets), while for yellowfin, longline catch changes were assumed to proportionally match those evaluated for bigeye tuna.
-'Other fisheries', which have a notable impact on yellowfin stock status, were assumed to remain constant at 2016-2018 average levels within the analysis.
+The 'Optimistic' and 'Pessimistic' scenarios assume the changes in FAD closure periods under CMM 2021-01 equates to a proportional increase/decrease in FAD sets (see also Appendix 1).
+Other key assumptions across stocks were that total purse seine effort remained constant (increases in FAD sets are compensated by decreases in free school sets), while for yellowfin, longline catch changes were assumed to proportionally match those evaluated for bigeye tuna.
+'Other fisheries', which have a notable impact on yellowfin stock status, were assumed to remain constant at 2016-18 average levels within the analysis.